 The project at Lara Beach has been going for many years.
 It was one of the first I remember reading about back in the 90s and they have a lot of data to show the impact that it is having on the nesting population.

-Two species of sea turtle nest on the beach – the green seaturtle and the loggerhead.
-Both of these are common in the Mediterrean.
+Two species of sea turtle nest on the beach - the green turtles and the loggerheads.
+Both of these are common in the Mediterranean.

 Along the beach, you can find protected nest during the nesting season so make sure that you stay away from these.

 On the beach, you can find an information booth which one of the project volunteers manned to give more information about the project, the work that the volunteers do and the sea turtles.

 T loved this and asked questions to find out more about the sea turtles that nest on the island and the work that the project has done over the years.

 We were lucky enough that a nest had hatched at dawn and to ensure that the hatchling turtles had the best possible success they were kept until dusk to be released to the ocean.
 Which meant seeing the sea turtle hatchlings in person during the day.

 What to see and do around Lara Beach on Cyprus